100 people gathered in the Albany High School

 lagging performance in math and English language arts (ELA).

-A $7.5 million federal grant is bolstering the transformation of
+A $7.5 million federal grant bolstered the transformation of

 The district continues to work with state